top of page

 What Is a Loan Agreement?

-A loan agreement is a written contract that details the terms of a loan, including:
+A loan agreement is a written contract that defines the terms of a loan.

 • Loan amount